YanivHajaj/BIU-Final-Project-Learning-to-Denoise-from-Unpaired-Noisy-Data/README.md

      \]
      This step effectively reduces the noise in the prediction and brings the output closer to the true clean image.

-### 2. **Support for Non-Additive Noise Models:**
-   - The method has been extended to handle non-additive noise models, such as multiplicative Bernoulli noise.
-This is achieved by modifying the training process and the correction step accordingly.
-   - For example, in the case of Poisson noise, the method first adds Poisson noise to the image and then applies a Gaussian approximation to further refine the prediction.

-### 3. **Adaptation of Noise Intensity:**
+### 2. **Adaptation of Noise Intensity:**
    - The noise intensity for the added synthetic noise can be adjusted during training using the parameter `α`.
 Lower values of `α` provide a clearer view of the noisy image but require careful correction to avoid magnifying errors.
    - The method allows for quick fine-tuning of the model with different values of `α`, enabling rapid exploration of the best settings for a given dataset and noise model.

-### 4. **Optional Noise Model during Inference:**
+### 3. **Optional Noise Model during Inference:**
    - During inference (testing), the method offers the option to add noise of a different intensity than what was used during training.
 This feature can improve the model's performance by providing a clearer input, which is closer to the singly noisy image rather than the doubly noisy one.
    - The approach can be beneficial when the primary focus is on optimizing metrics like PSNR, where reduced noise during inference helps achieve better scores.

-### 5. **Structured Noise Handling:**
-   - The method is also designed to handle structured noise, where noise is not independently and identically distributed (i.i.d.) across pixels but has some spatial correlation.
-   - This enhancement makes the Noisier2Noise method applicable to a wider range of real-world scenarios where noise often exhibits spatial patterns.

-### 6. **Fine-tuning for Various Noise Models:**
+### 4. **Fine-tuning for Various Noise Models:**
-   - The Noisier2Noise method can be fine-tuned for different noise models, including Gaussian, Poisson, and Bernoulli noise.
+   - The Noisier2Noise method can be fine-tuned for different noise models, including Gaussian, Poisson noise.
 This flexibility allows the model to be adapted for specific applications, improving its robustness and effectiveness in diverse settings.

 These improvements enable the Noisier2Noise method to perform well across a variety of noise conditions, making it a powerful tool for image denoising even in challenging scenarios where clean training data is unavailable.